icopy-site/awesome/docs/awesome/awesome-vehicle-security.md

 - [CanCat](https://github.com/atlas0fd00m/CanCat) - A "swiss-army knife" for interacting with live CAN data.
 Primary API interface in Python, but written in C++.
 - [Scapy](https://github.com/secdev/scapy) - A python library to send, receive, edit raw packets.
 Supports CAN and automotive protocols: see the [automotive doc](https://scapy.readthedocs.io/en/latest/layers/automotive.html)
 - [CanoPy](https://github.com/tbruno25/canopy) - A python gui used to visualize and plot message payloads in real time.
+- [canTot](https://github.com/shipcod3/canTot) - A python-based cli framework based on sploitkit and is easy to use because it similar to working with Metasploit.
+This similar to an exploit framework but focused on known CAN Bus vulnerabilities or fun CAN Bus hacks.

 ### Go